I believe that client success is the only measure of a coach's success.

-The Harvard Business Review, Enterprise Magazine and other respected management publications recognized the Bell Atlantic Way and NYNEX Winning Ways as THE pathfinders in defining successful corporate culture transformation.
-Regarding the Bell Atlantic Way, the Bell Atlantic Board of Directors said "...it was nothing short of a miracle!"
+The Harvard Business Review, Enterprise Magazine and other respected management publications recognized the Bell Atlantic Way and NYNEX Winning Ways as THE pathfinders of successful corporate culture transformation.

 PROFESSIONAL SERVICES — A.T.
 KEARNEY GLOBAL MANAGEMENT CONSULTANTS

-As professional consultants ourselves, A.T.
+As professional consultants, A.T.
 Kearney knows a pro when we see one.
-Your personal example and grace under fire demonstrated that leadership is earned person-to-person.
+Your example and grace under fire demonstrated that leadership is earned person-to-person.
 At A.T.
-Kearney we also know about value, deliverables, return on investment, etc., and when I told you that you were worth ten times what we paid you, I meant it.
-I am still amazed at what you accomplished for us and I look forward to your continued coaching and guidance.
+Kearney we also know about value, deliverables, return on investment, and when I told you that you were worth ten times what we paid you, I meant it.
+I am still amazed at what you accomplished for us, and I look forward to your continued coaching and guidance.

 Fred G. Steingraber, Former Chairman and Chief Executive Officer, A.T.
 Kearney, Inc.

 INTERNATIONAL — DYNO INDUSTRIERE ASA

-Dyno Industrier ASA, is a Norwegian industrial chemicals group with operations in over 30 countries around the world.
-Over the years Dyno Industrier ASA has grown into a well diversified company, with core business areas in the fields of explosives, specialty chemicals and plastic products - with world-wide markets.
-With that growth in both types of companies and the business cultures around the world, I needed to create a worldwide management leadership development process.
+Dyno Industrier ASA is a Norwegian industrial chemicals group with operations in over 30 countries around the world.
+Over the years Dyno Industrier ASA has grown into a well-diversified company, with core business areas in the fields of explosives, specialty chemicals, and plastic products - with worldwide markets.
+With that growth in diverse companies and business cultures around the world, I needed to create a global management leadership development process.

-Brady was up to the challenge and helped us improve management alignment, communications, and accountability.
-While John's initial assignment was to help us improve our management leadership, he frequently surprised us with with his invaluable insights and recommendations into our business practices including marketing, management restructuring, and raising our visibility and status as good corporate citizens in the thirty countries where we operated.
+Brady helped us improve management alignment, communications, and accountability.
+While his initial assignment was to help us improve our management leadership, he frequently gave us invaluable insights and recommendations into our business practices including marketing, management restructuring, and raising our visibility as good corporate citizens in the thirty countries where we operated.

-Had it not been for A.T.
+We are very grateful for A.T.
 Kearney Consulting's recommendation to retain Dr. Brady.
 We would not have found him otherwise, as he only takes clients by referral.
-His expertise was invaluable in helping us reorganize, restructure and align our management teams around the world.
-John's pioneering work provided the foundation for growth and opportunities and made us a better managed enterprise.
+His expertise was invaluable in helping us significantly improve our management teams around the world.
+John's expertise provided the foundation for growth and opportunities and made us a better-managed enterprise.